 The next thing you want to look at is the mortgage statements.
 Like estate types, the mortgage size is not necessarily a concern because it does not pay off the mortgage.
 If types were to happen, current shareholders would be paying for the benefit of future shareholders.
 But the interest rate and date of maturity are important to note.

 When looking at the interest rate, consider the current economy.
-If we are in a low-interest economy, you should worry if the mortgage has a high interest rate that cannot be refinanced.
-You should also know about the maturity date because this can affect your payments.
+If we are in a low-interest economy, you should worry if the mortgage has a high-interest rate that cannot be refinanced.
+You should also know the maturity date because this can affect your payments.
 If the mortgage financing is about to mature, it could mean legal fees and other expenses related to refinancing.
-However, refinancing at a lower interest rate could also mean a lowering of your payments.
+However, refinancing at a lower interest rate could also mean lowering your payments.

 Building’s reserve fundBuilding’s reserve fund